boompig/til/terraform/about.md

 You can delete a resource from the state with `tf state rm ...`

 You can generate graphs with `tf graph`

+## Managing State

+You can remove an old resource from the state with `tf state rm <name-of-resource>`